Danjb1/open-rival/setup/README.md

 # Open-Rival Setup

+Combined setup utility that prepares all required resources using an existing Rival Realms installation.

-This program will attempt to:
+By default, this program will attempt to:

  - Locate the original game directory
  - Extract the game's audio